LinkedIn outreach can be an incredible opportunity to connect with people and make a great impression.

 Here’s a template for your next connection request message:

 We won’t get into the details of InMail credits, but you have a limited supply, so they shouldn’t be used for untargeted mass messaging.
-With that in mind, you need them to pop.
+With that in mind, you need them to stand out.

 Use InMail effectively: